 EQUAL CARE DAY

-‘Equal Care Day’ is a new community initiative which calls on European institutions to mark a European Equal Care Day.
+'Equal Care Day’ is a new community initiative which calls on institutions worldwide to mark an international Equal Care Day.
 Launched originally on 29th February 2016, Equal Care Day aims to raise awareness of how caring and carers are undervalued in our society.
 Like the equal pay gap, there is an equal care gap with an unfair distribution of caring responsibilities between men and women.

 Originally the initiative for an “Equal Care Day” was launched by Almut Schnerring and Sascha Verlan.
 It is now carried out under the umbrella of the non-profit association ‘klische*esc e.V’ based in Bonn, Germany.